 If you need software for your home computer, view the Software Purchasing information under the Quick Links section at the top right of this page.

 Your device must have support to connect to a Microsoft Exchange server.
 If it does, you can access your Union e-mail, calendar and contacts.
-Use the settings listed on the Employee-only FAQs section of the university portal's IT site.
-(To view this information, you will log into portal.uu.edu using uu\ followed by your account/user name, then your Union password.)
+Use the settings listed on the Employee-only FAQs tab of the university portal's IT site.
+(If you need help, visit the portal sign-in help page.)